physimals/quantiphyse/doc/cvr/tutorial.rst

 For a slightly more detailed introduction, see the :ref:`getting_started` section of the User Guide.

-It is always helpful to check the timeseries of the DCE-MRI data by clicking on the ``Voxel analysis`` Widget:
+It is always helpful to check the timeseries of the BOLD-MRI data by clicking on the ``Voxel analysis`` Widget:

 The practical CVR BOLD dataset follows a boxcar paradigm with alternating 60 s periods of air and hypercapnia.
 The voxelwise time-course clearly shows the increase in the BOLD signal during the hypercapnia blocks.